-Current lottery games include the three twice-daily games (Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; "Hit or Miss" with four drawings each day; and about 55 instant games.
+Current lottery games include the three twice-daily games (Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; and about 55 instant games.
 What is now called "Mega Millions"-a multistate lotto game conducted jointly with 43 other states-began in September 1996 with drawings on Tuesdays and Fridays.
 Powerball-a multistate lottery that Illinois joined in 2010-is conducted jointly with 43 other states and has drawings on Wednesdays and Saturdays.
 The occasional Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.